 Indeed, there have been many shark attacks near beaches and coastlines worldwide, provoking fear in even the bravest seafarers.
 In fact, the International Shark Attack file documents 6,500 distinct studies spanning the early 1500s to the present day.

 Chances are, you’re more likely to be carried out to sea by a rip current than a great white.
 For example, in 2013, there were 22,499 deaths caused by rip currents compared to 47 shark attack fatalities.

 “Hit and run” attacks are perhaps the most typical.
 These are most common in the surf zone, with swimmers and surfers being the most likely targets.
 The shark rarely returns after delivering a single bite wound, and the victim rarely witnesses the shark beforehand.
 Most likely, these are situations of mistaken identity that occur when water visibility is low.

 For the best safety, swimmers and surfers should keep a healthy respect for the ocean, its power, and its inhabitants.
 Any huge shark poses a threat to humans, especially if persons are mistaken for common prey.
 And, while these attacks are rare, they are never impossible.

 Sharks have some pretty unique abilities you may not know about.
 For one, sharks have antimicrobial skin due to their specific shape and ability to prevent bacteria formations on their skin.
 With research, companies are developing similar materials for hospitals and other healthcare settings.

 Additionally, sharks are beneficial to tourist locations.
 Shark tourism generates more than $300 million per year and is expected to more than double in the next 20 years.
 Shark diving tourism generates more than $17 million in revenue for the Australian economy each year.

-Get my FREE Printable Shark Activity Set HERE
+Get my Printable Shark Activity Set HERE